Elizabeth Fraser: Collaborations and guest appearances

 While part of Cocteau Twins, Fraser collaborated with numerous artists.
 She appeared on 4AD house band This Mortal Coil's first release (along with her Cocteau Twins bandmates), where her contributions included a cover version of Tim Buckley's "Song to the Siren".
-She provided one-off vocals for acts such as Felt ("Primitive Painters"), Dif Juz (Extractions), The Wolfgang Press, and Ian McCulloch ("Candleland" and "Mysterio").
+She provided one-off vocals for acts such as Felt ("Primitive Painters"), Dif Juz ("Love Insane"), The Wolfgang Press, and Ian McCulloch ("Candleland" and "Mysterio").

 Fraser has sporadically collaborated with a range of performers, including The Future Sound of London (Lifeforms EP), Elliot Goldenthal, Craig Armstrong (The Space Between Us), and Peter Gabriel (the millennium project OVO).
 Apart from her Cocteau Twins work, she is probably best known for her collaborations with Massive Attack, having recorded three songs for the band's Mezzanine album in 1998 (including the international hit single "Teardrop", on which she replaced the original choice of Madonna), and subsequently toured with the band in 2006, again in 2018–2019 and in 2024.
 She has also contributed to the soundtracks of several films, including In Dreams, Cruel Intentions, The Winter Guest, The Lord of the Rings: The Fellowship of the Ring and The Lord of the Rings: The Two Towers, and has occasionally appeared as a guest artist on other musicians' projects.
 In 2005, she appeared on Yann Tiersen's album Les Retrouvailles, singing on two tracks: "Kala" and "Mary".

 Billy Howerdel envisioned Fraser as his first option for A Perfect Circle's lead singer, but she was unavailable for the project.
 Fraser also rejected a collaboration request from Linkin Park.
 Fraser appeared as a guest artist on folk singer Sam Lee's single "The Moon Shines Bright", released in December 2019, and subsequently on Sam Lee's album Old Wow, released in January 2020.
 She sings a fragment of lyrics from the traditional Scottish folk song "Wild Mountain Thyme".
 Under the project Sun's Signature with her partner Damon Reece, Fraser was set to release a self-titled extended-play album on 23 April 2022, via Rough Trade Records.
 It was later announced that the album would be released on 18 June via Partisan Records, with the single "Golden Air" released on 6 April.

+Between 2024 and 2026, Fraser joined Massive Attack for several live shows.